glycerine/gozbus/README.md

     go build -gcflags "-N -l" gobus.go

-this turns of inlining and registerization, so you can inspect local variables easier.
+this turns off inlining and registerization, so you can inspect local variables easier.